 About

-I am a fifth-year Ph.D. candidate at University of Illinois, Urbana-Champaign (UIUC).
-My advisor is Prof. Katherine Driggs-Campbell, I am doing research in Human-Centered Autonomy Laboratory (HCAL).
-Prior to UIUC, I recieved my B.S. in Electronics Engineering at Ewha Womans University, Seoul, South Korea in 2018.
-My research interest is in human-robot interaction, safe autonomy and artificial intellligence.
+I am a Ph.D. candidate at the University of Illinois Urbana-Champaign (UIUC) in the Electrical and Computer Engineering department.
+Prior to joining UIUC, I received my B.S. in Electronics Engineering at Ewha Womans University, Seoul, South Korea in 2018.
+My research is driven by a vision that safe, trustworthy robots should perceive beyond their onboard sensors and make adaptive decisions grounded in a deep understanding of human behavior.

 Education & Experience